tintulip/cla-organisation/README.md

 This policy disables AWS regions we don't use so that we can't have bad things happening in regions where we might overlook.
 The regions added after 2019 are disabled by [default](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html).
 A further constraint has been added to prevent users from enabling these regions.
 It can be found in [deny_unused_regions.tf](./deny_unused_regions.tf).
 The template used to write this policy is available [here](https://controltower.aws-management.tools/security/restrict_regions/).

+### Availability trade-off

+Resilience from a regional failure is not prioritised over data location.
+The preferred data location is London then Ireland, therefore the CLA is restricted to these regions.

 ## Usage

 ```bash